KeithSloan/ImportNURBS/README.md

 * rhino3dm - Open Python Rhino 3dm library

-You need to use the same version of Python that FreeCAD is using to install rhino3dm.
+You need to use the same version and level of Python that FreeCAD is using to install rhino3dm.

 You can find out the version FreeCAD is using by using

     FreeCAD | About freecad | Libraries
 or